joebowbeer/restatedev-examples/typescript/patterns-use-cases/README.md

 - **Exactly-once processing**: Ensure that duplicate requests are not processed multiple times via idempotency keys
 - **Concurrency**: Restate executes requests to the same Virtual Object key sequentially, to ensure consistency of its K/V state

-The example shows how you can programmatically submit a requests to a Restate service.
+The example shows how you can programmatically submit requests to a Restate service.
 Every request gets processed durably, and deduplicated based on the idempotency key.

 - The [client](src/durablerpc/express_app.ts) receives product reservation requests and forwards them to the product service.